stoico/startup-map/README.md

 ### See for yourself

+Clone this repo with `git clone`.
-Open `index.html` to try out the app.
+Run app by opening `index.html` to try out the app.

 ### Demo